Emirhan-Kilic/Basys3Uart/README.md

 # Basys3Uart
-FPGA Basys3 UART Communication Project
+FPGA Basys3 UART Communication Project with SystemVerilog

 Further explained in the project pdf.